 I smiled.
 There is an immense amount of comfort in knowing that for every time I have lost my patience, temper, or my very mind, there have also been instances when my kids have been along to see the gospel bear fruit in my life.
 They have witnessed the love of God impact their parents and it has not been lost on them.

-I have no doubt that there will be difficult moments in the days ahead as I watch these people, who my husband and I have invested so much into, go out into the world.
-However, I also imagine great joy as I still get to be a part of their growth and hear the stories of how God is planting the seed of His Word in their daily lives.
+I have no doubt there will be difficult moments for them in the days ahead.
+However, I also imagine great joy as I still get to be a part of their growth.
+I look forward to hear the stories of how God is planting the seed of His Word in their lives.

-Moms of teens and tweens: How have you cultivated the soil of your children’s hearts in the conditions discussed above?
-What advice or insights would you pass on to moms entering this season of parenting based on your own experience?
+Moms of teens and tweens.
+How have you cultivated the soil of your children’s hearts?
+What advice or insights would you pass on to moms entering this season of parenting?

 Share This Post